StephenDsouza90/python-flask-rest-api/README.md

 Curl command for adding a new course to courses_data.

 ```
-curl -H "Content-Type: application/json" -X POST -d "{\"course_id\":\"english\", \"name\":\"English\"}" "localhost:8080/courses"
+curl -H "Content-Type: application/json"
+     -X POST
+     -d "{\"course_id\":\"english\", \"name\":\"English\"}"
+     "localhost:8080/courses"
 ```

 1. curl: stands for client
 2. header: mentioning content type (only for POST or PUT)
-3. method: instructions from client to server (GET, POST, PUT, DELETE)
+3. method: instructions from client to server (POST, GET, PUT or DELETE)
-3. data: for POST or PUT request, the client provides the data in JSON format {key:value, key:value}
+3. data: the client provides the data in JSON format {key:value, key:value} (only for POST or PUT request)
-5. URL: "localhost:8080/courses" - where the URL is localhost:port/endpoint or host:port/endpoint/parameter (depending on the function)
+5. URL: "localhost:8080/courses" - URL is localhost:port/resource ((/parameter) (depending on the function))

 ### URL and route mapping

-The URL maps to the route via the app.routes decorator function which is part of the Flask Library.
+The URL maps to the route via the app.route decorator function which is part of the Flask Library.
 These functions are then responsible for processing client requests and returning responses.

 Route example:
 ```